noseka1/multicluster-management-rhacm-argocd/README.md

 ### Why is Argo CD's self-heal enabled in this repo?

+* If the cluster's state has been changed (for example manually by the user) and it now differs from the state in git, Argo CD should restore the cluster state to match the configuration in git.
-If the reconcilitaion of objects on the cluster fails, we would like Argo CD to keep trying.
-This is what other operators typically do, they keep trying until the object is reconciled successfully.
+* If the reconciliation of objects on the cluster fails, we would like Argo CD to keep trying.
+This is what other OpenShift operators typically do, they keep trying until the object is reconciled successfully.

 TODO:
 * Add examples of object in the above categories (owned vs modified)